 The Blue Lagoon Iceland – The Geothermal Spa

 An Hour’s drive from the capital city Reykjavik is the Blue Lagoon, a geothermal spa amidst the rocky lava field in Grindavik on southwestern Iceland.
 The mineral-rich warm waters of the lagoon are a great way of relaxing the mind and soul and also serves as a retreat to cure skin diseases.
 There are shower rooms and changing rooms in the lagoon and the lagoon is wheelchair accessible.
 If you feel intrigued to take the guided tour of the lagoon which provides an insight into the formation of the lagoon and the lava fields around Iceland.

 Landmannalaugar in the southern highlands of Iceland is part of the Fjallabak Nature Reserve and is known for its stunning landscapes, hiking trails, and natural geothermal pools.

-There are huts on campsites which need advance booking in high season or one can also choose to camp along the trails.
-Icelandic horse riding is also an option to visit places which are difficult to reach by foot or by car.
+There are huts on campsites that need advance booking in high season or one can also choose to camp along the trails.
+Icelandic horse riding is also an option to visit places that are difficult to reach by foot or by car.
 Read here for some best travel tips for Iceland.